Treadder/GoogleDriveAccountSwitcherChromeExtension/readme.md

 🛠️ Installation (Developer Mode)

-Since this extension is not yet published on the Chrome Web Store, you can install it easily in Developer Mode:
+If you want you can install it easily in Developer Mode.
+(It's live here: 'https://chromewebstore.google.com/detail/drive-account-chooser/ddbagfifdmgfeddnhimdloclojjgfpbb')

 Download Files: Ensure you have the following files and folders in one directory: